Quick start

 def relative_metrics(portfolio: pd.DataFrame, columns: List[str]) -> pd.DataFrame:

-First, we tell the parallel engine how to partition the data with the split parameter.
+We tell the parallel engine how to partition the data with the split parameter.
 Note that we can safely split the calculation over countries, as the function itself processes these countries independently.

 • We use per_argument() to tell the parallel engine which arguments to partition on.
 In the example, we will only partition on the portfolio argument, and we don’t touch the columns argument.

-• We use by_group() to specify that the portfolio dataframe can be partitioned over it’s country column.
+• We use by_group() to specify that the portfolio dataframe can be partitioned over its country column.

 ../_images/parallel_function.png